top of page

 A boiler service is not a magic wand.

 It’s not a fault call out, and it’s not automatically carried out because something is broken.
-A boiler service is a planned, preventative process designed to check that your boiler is operating safely and within what-is-a-boiler-service-what-it-is-what-it-isn’t-and-why-issues-sometimes-show-upthe correct parameters.
+A boiler service is a planned, preventative process designed to check that your boiler is operating safely and within the correct parameters.

 As heating engineers, our primary responsibility during a boiler service is safety first, followed by monitoring how the boiler is currently operating and spotting early warning signs before they turn into breakdowns.